IvanFernande/YOLO-V3-simple-example/README.md

 - An input image with a perspective similar to the human eye

 ## Installation
+In order to get the weights for the algorithm, click on this drive link: https://drive.google.com/drive/u/1/folders/1QuR4pli3nyPK-cK6GsfhSq2tLd4ydvLW

 1. Clone or download this repository to your local machine.